fenago/pytest-quick-start-guide/testing-with-pytest/Lab_5.md

 Plugins can include hook functions that alter pytest’s behavior.
 Because pytest was developed with the intent to allow plugins to change quite a bit about the way pytest behaves, a lot of hook functions are available.
-The hook functions for pytest are specified on the pytest documentation site.^1
+The hook functions for pytest are specified on the pytest documentation site.

 For our example, we’ll create a plugin that changes the way the test status looks.
 We’ll also include a command-line option to turn on this new behavior.